ones1kk/assertions/README.md

     .as("The given 'actual' should not contain null.")
     .doesNotContainNull()
     // if above assertions are paased, then if below assertions are failed, default error message will be printed.
-    // check the given 'actual size.
+    // check the given 'actual' size.
     .hasSize(4)
     // The size of given 'actual' should be larger than the size of given 'expected'.
     .isLargerThan(expecred);